hyperledger-labs/splice/cluster/README.md

 ### Memory Settings

-The most commonly used memory settings for the cluster (Postgres and the ledger) are stored in [`network-defaults.json`](./manifest/network-defaults.json) and may be adjusted there.
+The most commonly used memory settings for the cluster (Postgres and the ledger) are stored in [`network-settings.json`](./manifest/network-settings.json) and may be adjusted there.
+There are also settings for the network whitelist.

 ## TLS Certificate Provisioning